ceph/sepia/doc/index.rst

 document tree and stored in a Git repository, to provide a combination of easy editability, searchability and developer friendliness.

+The target audience for this documentation is administrators; people **managing** the sepia machines.
+If all you need is to access the machines, you probably don't need to know any of this.

 While the Sepia machines are not publicly accessible, we hope to share tools & knowledge with the greater community.
 If you are an independent developer working on Ceph or related projects -- such as